 What is PCOS?

-While there’s no clear-cut definition of Polycystic Ovary Syndrome, it is generally characterized as a condition influencing an individual's whole body, especially the hormonal and metabolic system, and often begins in adolescence.
+While there is no clear-cut definition of Polycystic Ovarian Syndrome, it is generally characterized as a hormonal imbalance of reproductive hormones that can cause a multitude of hormonal and metabolic disturbances in the body.

 PCOS may cause a variety of symptoms such as weight gain, irregular periods, infertility, acne, facial hair growth, and hair loss.
 The condition also raises the risk of cardiovascular disease and type 2 diabetes.

 Many physicians use the Rotterdam criteria in order to diagnose PCOS.
 The Rotterdam criteria require two of the following three factors to confirm: highly irregular cycles, elevated testosterone, and the appearance of several small cysts on the ovaries.

 consists of a healthier diet, daily exercise, and hormonal birth control to help regulate the period.

 Keke's transparency about diagnosis continues to further raise awareness about PCOS.
 We're hopeful that it inspires other women suffering from the symptoms to seek medical assistance.

 To learn more about PCOS and how it affects the lives of those who live with it, read more here.